 Sleep issues are becoming increasingly common in our hyper-connected and stressful world.
 So what can we do?
 There is so much advice out there including putting away all our screens an hour or more before bedtime, avoiding caffeine after 2 pm, mindfulness, meditating, exercising, making sure you get enough daylight and the list goes on.
 All of these things can help you fall asleep and stay asleep, however perhaps one of the easiest sleep aids is to simply have a cup of rooibos tea before bed!

-Here are a few of our Tick Tock favourites to put you in the mood for a snooze:
+Here are a few of our Tick Tock rooibos favourites that make a perfect night time tea

 Green rooibos is a great choice for those who like green tea, or who are looking for something a little lighter before bed but with no caffeine.
 It is also made from the aspalathus linearis, making green rooibos naturally caffeine free, unlike normal green tea which is made from camellia sinensis and so is caffeinated.